HM Prison Frankland: Facilities

-Frankland is a Dispersal prison that holds male prisoners who are over 21 years of age, and whose sentence is usually 4 years or more, life sentences and high-risk remand prisoners.
-The prison has been dubbed the "Monster Mansion" due to many of its inmates being convicted murderers, high-risk sex offenders and those convicted of terrorism-related offences.
+Frankland is a dispersal prison that holds male prisoners over 21 years of age, and whose sentence is usually four years or more, including life sentences and high-risk remand prisoners.
+The prison has been dubbed the "Monster Mansion" due to many of its inmates being murderers, high-risk sex offenders and those convicted of terrorism-related offences.
 Prison accommodation is divided between wings, with wings A to D holding 108 inmates each, wings F and G holding an additional 208, with J holding 120.
 All cells are single occupancy.

-The Healthcare Centre at the prison consists of a 4-bedded ward and 10 furnished rooms, a dental suite, X-ray and a Suicide Crisis Suite.
+The Healthcare Centre at the prison consists of a four bedded ward and ten furnished rooms, a dental suite, X-ray and a Suicide Crisis Suite.
 A number of clinics are held, many conducted by visiting specialists.
 There are also telehealth services and wing-based treatment rooms.
-Primary care is contracted to the County Durham & Darlington Foundation Trust.
+Primary care is contracted to Spectrum Community Health.

 Education at the prison is provided by The Manchester College, with a range of courses provided - from basic skills to higher education level.
 Frankland also runs workshops in furniture production, a charity workshop and a sight-and-sound workshop.
 The prison has a library and gym to support inmates' learning and recreation.

 Frankland Prison has a visitors' centre.
 Facilities include a canteen and children's play area, all with disabled access.